ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/authstar-bindings/policy-bindings.md

 next: /openprotocolspec/2025-04-05/base-protcol/authstar-bindings/trist-relationships
 ---

-The **Policy Binding** defines the mapping between identities and their associated policies.
+The **Scope Binding** defines the mapping between resource's scopes and their associated policies.

-Policies should be organized by **scope of interest**.
-For example, separate policy sets may exist for **regular users** and **administrative users**.
-While it is technically possible to use a single, flat bucket of policies, this approach becomes **unpredictable and error-prone** as the `auth*` model grows in complexity.
-For this reason, it is considered a best practice to **segment policies**.